trstlabs/intento/docs/docs/intents/conditions.md

 }]
 ```

 This will compare previous output.
 Feedback Loops run throughout the flow and can use message 1 outputs for constructing message 2.
 Comparisons on the other hand, happen at the begining of the flow and determine whether the flow should be executed or not.
-If you want to use  up-to-date outputs, you can configure the messages into distict Intent-based Actions and reference the withdrawal message from the send action like so:
+If you want to use  up-to-date outputs, you can configure the messages into distict Intent-based Flows and reference the withdrawal message from the send action like so:

 ```js
 comparisons: [{